eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/_index.md

 ## How to create _Vehicle App_ Repository?

-For the Orginization and Vehicle App repository the name _MyOrg/MyFirstVehicleApp_ is used as a reference during the rest of the document.
+For the Organization and Vehicle App repository the name _MyOrg/MyFirstVehicleApp_ is used as a reference during the rest of the document.

 You can create your own repository using template directly or starting from prototyping via Digital.Auto.